This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 It also has a number of features that can actually lead to cleaner teeth.
 For example, the model drives fluid along the gum line and even between your teeth to reach those tough-to-hit spots.
 Plus, it has a timer to ensure you’re spending enough time brushing—this is a great feature.

-Despite the low price, you still get plenty of toothbrush.
+Despite the low price, you still get plenty of toothbrushes.
 This model also comes with a charger (so you don’t have to worry it’s the cheap kind with replaceable batteries) as well as a nice travel case.

 Philips Sonicare Essence Power (1 Cleaning Mode):